thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 Now, follow these steps:

-- Use **RPC debug terminal** dashboard;
+- Use **RPC debug terminal** widget in your ThingsBoard instance;
-- Execute the command to subscribe to RPC commands from the server.
+- Execute the command to subscribe to RPC commands from the server using the command below.
 Don't forget to replace <code>$ACCESS_TOKEN</code> with your device's access token.

 ```shell
 export TOKEN=$ACCESS_TOKEN